scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 {% capture notice--info %}
 **Note**

 The client mode configuration is dedicated to the Java client library.
-When you use other programming languages than Java (i.e., you use [gRPC API](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/scalardb-cluster-grpc-api-guide.md) and [gRPC SQL API](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/scalardb-cluster-sql-grpc-api-guide.md) without the Java client library) for your application, there is no such configuration.
+If you use a programming language other than Java for your application (essentially, if you use the [gRPC API](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/scalardb-cluster-grpc-api-guide.md) or [gRPC SQL API](https://github.com/scalar-labs/scalardb-cluster/blob/main/docs/scalardb-cluster-sql-grpc-api-guide.md) directly from the programming language), no such configuration exists.
 In this case, you must deploy Envoy pods.
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>

 ### Transaction manager configuration (Java client library only)

-You must always access ScalarDB Cluster.
-To ensure requests are running properly, check the properties file for your client application and confirm that `scalar.db.transaction_manager=cluster` is configured when you use CRUD API.
+The client application must always access the database through ScalarDB Cluster.
+To ensure requests are running properly, check the properties file for your client application and confirm that `scalar.db.transaction_manager=cluster` is configured when using the CRUD API.

 #### Recommended for production environments